 The Faculty of Law, University of Manitoba is committed to working collectively to meaningfully implement Call to Action #28, with particular attention to its implications for our curriculum and the learning environment at Robson Hall.
 Read more…

-Robson Hall is determined to be a welcoming place for Aboriginal law students, and a place where all our students can enhance their awareness of the issues facing Aboriginal communities.
+Robson Hall is determined to be a welcoming place for Indigenous law students, and a place where all our students can enhance their awareness of the issues facing Indigenous communities.
 Our students will be able to use their legal education to work with their communities for change.

 Curriculum Review Process